 Ash Hardwood versus PVC

 CNE Top-Hat Antenna replaced with Monopole Antenna.
 Figure 9 shows the field strength measurements obtained first with the CNE on the plywood table and then when the CNE was raised to 13.5 cm above the plywood table.
 This effectively increased the CNE monopole antenna from 6.5 cm to 20 cm above the plywood dielectric table.
-The loading of the monopole antenna appeared to have minimal impact at 20 cm while a peak and a trough occurred when the monopole was at 6.5cm height above the plywood dielectric surface.
+The loading of the monopole antenna appeared to have minimal impact at 20 cm while a peak and a trough occurred when the monopole was at a 6.5cm height above the plywood dielectric surface.

 CNE Top-Hat Antenna replaced with Monopole Antenna